-For some parties, the thought of a divorce pending in the courthouse sends shivers up their spine.
+For some parties, the thought of divorce pending in the courthouse sends shivers up their spine.
 Who would want to be sitting in a courtroom?
 Who would want attorneys in a generally open courtroom discussing their life?
-Who wants pleadings filed in court where allegations are flung?
-Who wants to run into a friend, co-worker, acquaintance or other person they know in the courtroom halls or at the metal detector waiting to come into the courthouse?
+Who wants pleadings filed in the court where allegations are flung?
+Who wants to run into a friend, co-worker, acquaintance, or another person they know in the courtroom halls or at the metal detector waiting to come into the courthouse?

 For many parties, the thought of all of this is too much.
 It can lead to stress.
 It can lead to anxiety and angst.
 On some level, it leads to embarrassment.

-In cases where these are significant concerns, a party ought to consider collaborative divorce.
-In collaborative divorce, parties meet outside of court with their collaborative attorney, the other party and their collaborative attorney and other professionals in an attempt to reach an amicable resolution outside of court.
+In cases where there are significant concerns, a party ought to consider a collaborative divorce.
+In a collaborative divorce, parties meet outside of court with their collaborative attorney, the other party, and their collaborative attorney and other professionals in an attempt to reach an amicable resolution outside of court.